|

 Calibration

-There are a number of calibration adjustments but the front panel trimmer nomenclature is a bit misleading.
-For the principal oscillator the first adjustment to make is the Low Linearity.
-In fact this is low frequency symmetry.
+For either the MO or PO first adjust the symmetry at the lowest frequency (MO on high).
 The trimmer adjusts the current mirror so the rising and falling slopes of the core triangle are equal.
 Without this, at lower frequencies the period of the triangle will shift and the first octave or so will be out of tune.
 This image shows an out of symmetry principle oscillator.
 The rising slope of the triangle is controlled by the expo pair while the falling slope is controlled by the current mirror.
-Adjust the low linearity so the slopes are the same.
-The rising slope will not change so simply adjust the falling slope until the pint is just before the second division.
+Adjust the symmetry so the slopes are the same.
+The rising slope will not change so simply adjust the falling slope for symmetry.
+This photo is before adjustment.

 Operation